The Businessman and The Greek Fisherman

-The fisherman looked up and smiled” I sleep late, fish a little, play with my children, take a nap with my wife and stroll into the village, where I sip wine and play guitar with my friends”.
+The fisherman looked up and smiled” I sleep late, fish a little, play with my children, take a nap with my wife and stroll into the village, where I sip wine and play guitar and sing with my friends”.

 “15- 20 years, 25 tops” said the businessman.

 The businessman laughed and said “That’s the best part, when the time is right, you would announce an IPO and sell your company stock to the public and become very rich.
 You would make millions”.

 The businessman replied, “Then you could retire and move to a small coastal fishing village, where you could sleep late, fish a little, play with your kids, take a nap with your wife, and stroll to the village in the evenings where you could sip wine, play guitar and sing with your friends.”

 Approach your practice with no expectations.
 Instead of asking yourself what you hope to get out of your practice, ask yourself what you would like to get rid of….

 “Imagine your Yoga Mat as a mirror to look at ourselves from within during our practice” – David Scott

 “Experience the boundaries in your practice tonight.
 Explore and identify where the restrictions are in your body, your heart and your mind.
 What is preventing you from going just a little deeper and farther in your practice and life?
 Let your practice dance on the edges of these limitations, like dew on the tip of a leaf. “- David Scott

 Sthira sukham asanam Sthira’ means steady or stable or grounded or strong and ‘Sukha’ means comfortable or easy (or ‘easeful’) or peaceful.